matrix-org/matrix-spec-proposals/proposals/3277-scheduled-messages.md

 new devices (i.e. keyshare requests; online key backup; sharing room keys for past messages) to avoid the messages being undecryptable by future devices.

+The megolm session must be a one-off used just for this scheduled message (meaning that as it's shared for future participants in the room, it only exposes the session used to encrypt that particular message rather than any surrounding non-scheduled ones).

 A risk here is that key distribution mechanisms which rely on clients seeing an undecryptable message (i.e. keyshare reqs) will not take effect until the scheduled message is sent - by which point clients which could service the